shiftyp/rest-in-space/express-api/exercise.md

 - Node.js installed (or using the provided IDX environment)
 - Text editor or IDE (or the IDX environment)
+- Optional: Postman VSCode Plugin (installed in IDX environment) to test the API

 ## Setup